jstedfast/MailKit/README.md

 In the top-level MailKit source directory, there are three solution files: MailKit.sln, MailKit.Net40.sln and MailKit.Mobile.sln.

+* MailKit.sln includes the projects for .NET 4.5, .NET 4.0, Xamarin.Android, and Xamarin.iOS.
+* MailKit.Net40.sln just includes the .NET Framework 4.0 C# project (MailKit/MailKit.Net40.csproj)
 * MailKit.Mobile.sln just includes the Xamarin.iOS and Xamarin.Android projects.
-* MailKit.Net40.sln just includes the .NET Framework 4.0 C# project (MailKit/MailKit.csproj)
+* MailKit.Win.sln just includes the Windows 8.1 Universal project (aka wpa81).
-* MailKit.sln includes everything that is in the MailKit.Net40.sln solution as well as the projects for Xamarin.Android, Xamarin.iOS, and Xamarin.Mac.

 If you don't have the Xamarin products, you'll probably want to open the MailKit.Net45.sln instead of MailKit.sln.